E-mail Form

 • Clipping is done during open brain surgery (craniotomy).

 Not all aneurysms need to be treated right away.
-Those that are very small (less than 3 mm) are less likely to break open.
+Those that are very small (less than 3 mm or 0.12 in) are less likely to break open.

 Your health care provider will help you decide whether or not it is safer to have surgery to block off the aneurysm before it can break open.
 Sometimes people are too ill to have surgery, or it may be too dangerous to treat the aneurysm because of its location.